myersm0/werkverzeichnis/README.md

 ## Data model
 ### Compositions
 Each composition has a stable 8-character ID and lives in `compositions/{prefix}/{suffix}.json`.
-For example, Beethoven's first piano sonata:
+For example, Beethoven's first piano sonata (opus 2, number 1):
 ```json
 {
 	"id": "fba99784",